Changes in a Family’s Financial Situation

 If your family experiences a drastic change in its financial situation due to job loss, you are able to submit an appeal to the Office of Financial Aid for a possible revision to your aid package.

-If your family has already completed and submitted the Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid PROFILE, and provided the signed tax returns, have your parent(s) complete the Income Update and Expense Form, which can be found on our website under Forms for Parents and attach backup information (i.e., a letter from former employer about layoff, final pay stub, severance pay agreement and copies of unemployment checks).
+If your family has already completed and submitted the Free Application for Federal Student Aid (FAFSA) and CSS/Financial Aid PROFILE, and provided the signed tax returns, have your parent(s) complete the Income Update and Expense Form, which can be found on our website under Forms for Parents and attach supporting documentation (i.e., a letter from former employer about layoff, final pay stub, severance pay agreement and copies of unemployment checks).

 Changes in the Number of Siblings Attending an Institution of Undergraduate Study

-The number of children in your household attending undergraduate college is an important facet of your financial aid application.
+The number of children in your household attending undergraduate college is an important factor of your financial aid application.
 You must notify the Office of Financial Aid immediately once your sibling receives his/her bachelor’s degree.
 At this point, he/she is considered independent for financial aid purposes.
 Likewise, if you reported on your financial aid applications that a sibling will be attending college on at least half-time basis towards a degree or certificate program and their college attendance decreases, you must notify the Office of Financial Aid.

-In both cases, your parents’ contribution will increase and subsequently your eligibility for need-based Harvey Mudd College Scholarship and other need-based aid will decrease.
+In both cases, your parents’ expected contribution will increase and subsequently your eligibility for need-based Harvey Mudd College Scholarship and other need-based aid will decrease.